State of Illinois

 Before your approval period ends, you will have to renew your child care case in order to continue receiving assistance.
 You will do this by filling out a "Redetermination" form.
-This form will be automatically mailed to you in the month before your approval period ends.
+This form will be mailed to you in the month before your eligibility period ends.
 For example, if you are approved through April, you should receive your Redetermination form in March.
 If you do not return your Redetermination form and all required documents -OR- if you no longer meet the eligibility guidelines of the program, your case will be canceled.

 If you have more than one child in care